Watch Katy Perry and Nicki Minaj Ball Out at the VMAs

 Perry eventually descended from her perch thanks to a rope hoist before joining in on the choreography.
 Minaj, of course, also made an appearance: this time, as a rapping referee of sorts in a black-and-white-striped costume, which was quite a switch-up from her earlier Barbie pink latex get-up.

-The two closed out a show that had been full to the brim of eye-catching spectacles: Pink's career-spanning medley, evening winner Kendrick Lamar's (literally) fiery opener and Logic and Alessia Cara's powerful unity plea among them.
+The two closed out a show filled with eye-catching spectacles: Pink's career-spanning medley, evening winner Kendrick Lamar's (literally) fiery opener and Logic and Alessia Cara's powerful plea for unity among them.